Roneival/Roneival-/README.md

 ## Faten Ben Hassine - Data scientist

-- 📓: adding experience in years
+- 📓: work experience 2+ years in Machine learning and Data Science
 - 🎓: B.Sc in electronics, electrical engeneering and automation at [Faculty of Mathematical sciences, physical and natural sciences of Tunis Manar](https://fst.rnu.tn/fr/departement-de-physique)
-- 🎓: MRes in electroncs at [Faculty of Mathematical sciences, physical and natural sciences of Tunis Manar] which a focus on Machine Learning
+- 🎓: MRes in electronics + a focus on Machine Learning at [Faculty of Mathematical sciences, physical and natural sciences of Tunis Manar](https://fst.rnu.tn)
-- 📓: Master's Thesis Machine Learning: Implementation of AI algorithm for theclassification of neurological disease on Python
+- 📓: Master's Thesis Machine Learning: Implementation of AI algorithms for the classification of neurological disease on Python.

 ### Recent projects